loiSvelasco/sdoin-dts/readme.md

 This function is mainly used for the purpose of making the release table **clean**, by removing completed documents from the table and putting them in a different table.

 ## **4. Report generation**

+This is the main output of the system.

 ### **Per-day generation**

+On the reports page, 4 cards are displayed below the title bar **Received, Released, To Receive, and Accomplished Documents** The numbers displayed are of the current date.*

 ### **Date-range generation**

+Clicking on `more info` found under the cards redirects the user on a page with a date-range selector, when selected and submitted, it returns all actions within the selected date.

 ### **Keeping track of all created documents**

+This table shows all created documents regardless if accomplished or not.

 ---
 #### This manual is written by Louis Velasco